olambo/.dotfiles/README.md

 # Keep dotfiles in git without symlinks.

-This arrangement of dotfiles is taken from [here](https://github.com/anandpiyer/.dotfiles/tree/master/.dotfiles).
+This arrangement of dotfiles is based on ideas from [here](https://news.ycombinator.com/item?id=11070797) and [here](https://github.com/anandpiyer/.dotfiles/tree/master/.dotfiles).
 The idea is to keep all the dotfiles in their original locations.

 ## First time setup
 ```